dpengineering/azure-maze/documentation/info.md

 ## V.3 Project Structure, Files/Purpose ##

-V3 is run via a shell script.
-V3's shell script differs from V1 as the C server needs to be started first, so instead of running a single python3 command, V3 runs the server and client programs in the background.
-This makes crashes and closing the program unreliable, and so far the primary fix to runtime crashes is a computer restart.
+V3 tracker was initially written in C then converted to C++, not all documentation may reflect this change.

-The vast majority of the C++ tracker is copied from Azure's simple_cpp_sample, with additions to track only the nearest user and compute hand angles, and a TCP server.
+The vast majority of the C++ tracker is copied from Azure's simple_cpp_sample, with additions to track only the nearest user and compute hand angles, a TCP server, and a display (simple_3d_viewer) modified to display the tracked user only.

 The Python ODrive control is sensitive to the given angle, so the ramp_down zone is dampened to +- 20 degrees.
 Adjust as needed.

 ### Subfolders ###
-* /tracking-module stores the C++ tracker.
+* /kivy-gui stores the testing files for the Kivy gui.
+* /testing stores previous tests.

+In testing:
+3d_viewer is an isolation of simple_3d_viewer and should not be touched. graphics-test is an abandoned test of a SDL gui. tcp-cpp is a test of C TCP server code in C++. track-cpp is a rewrite of tracking-module in C++. tracker-v2 is an attempt to add 3d-viewer in C, however it was not compatible and the tracker was moved to C++. tracking-module is the original C tracker.

+To compile, all C++ folders use CMake while C folders use Make.
+In C++ folders, make a folder called build, then run cmake .. and make from that folder.
+In C folders, run make in the directory with the Makefile.

 The rest of the folder is the Python that runs the ODrive based off data from the C++ tracker, or misc files such as the license, and readme.